AK391/xai-gradio/README.md

 # Under the Hood

-The `xai-gradio` Python library supports multiple AI providers through their respective Python SDKs.
-It defines a "registry" function `xai_gradio.registry`, which takes in a model name and returns a Gradio app.
+The xai-gradio Python library has two dependencies: openai and gradio.
+It defines a "registry" function xai_gradio.registry, which takes in a model name and returns a Gradio app.

 # Supported Models and Providers